rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 **Sidenote**: if the above is your usecase, consider using a [`sync.Map`](https://pkg.go.dev/sync#Map) instead.
 However as the documentation suggests, depending on your access pattern, implementing double-checked locking _might_ be better.

 Unfortunately, the above implementation introduces a race condition.
-It is possible for two or more go routines to to perform the check in the read-lock concurrently, detect that the value does not exist, then attempt to acquire the write lock.
+It is possible for two or more go routines to perform the check in the read-lock concurrently, detect that the value does not exist, then attempt to acquire the write lock.
 Go queues accessors to the write lock, therefore they will each acquire it one at a time, write their value and overwite the previous value set by the go routine.

-Try running the [following example code on the Go playground](https://go.dev/play/p/vDwbAg64Yj4) a few times; you'll notice that occassionally you'll have two or more go routines who think they've set the value.
+Try running the [following example code on the Go playground](https://go.dev/play/p/vDwbAg64Yj4) a few times; you'll notice that occasionally you'll have two or more go routines who think they've set the value.
 If you don't see it the first time, keep trying, one of the reasons this error is so common is because the race condition is very hard to observe!
 To more clearly illustrate the point, you can also introduce some lag in the `set` function either by doing a computation before acquiring the lock or sleeping for a bit of time.

 ## The Solution

 To prevent the race from occurring, we want to ensure that _only_ the first go routine to acquire the lock sets it.
-To do this, we need to double check our initial existence condition to make sure it's still true when we've acquired the write lock.
+To do this, we need to double-check our initial existence condition to make sure it's still true when we've acquired the write lock.

 ```go
 // SetOnce sets the value to the key only if it doesn't already have a value.
 Returns